Hypocrisy: Philosophy

-Hypocrisy has been an intermittent topic of interest to philosophers since at least Machiavelli.
+Hypocrisy has been an intermittent topic of interest to philosophers.
+Niccolò Machiavelli famously noted that "the mass of mankind accept what seems as what is; nay, are often touched more nearly by appearances than by realities".
 Philosophical issues raised by hypocrisy can be broadly divided into two kinds: metaphysical/conceptual and ethical.
 Most philosophical commentary on hypocrisy is concerned with the ethical questions it raises: is hypocrisy morally wrong or bad?
 If it is, is there anything distinctly objectionable about it, or can it be easily subsumed under a broader category of morally objectionable conduct–for example, deceit?
 Is hypocrisy necessary or desirable for the sake of certain valuable activities–most notably, politics?

 Recently, hypocrisy has emerged as a key focus in philosophical discussions of the ethics of blame.
 It seems that even if a person has violated some moral norm and is genuinely blameworthy for doing so, it is open to them to challenge the blame leveled at them on the grounds that it is hypocritical; a typical expression of this idea is the phrase, "You have no right to blame me!"
 Accordingly, some philosophers argue that in order to have the standing or entitlement to blame others, one's blame must not be hypocritical.
 Defenses of this position have usually focused on the connection between hypocrisy and fairness: the basic idea is that the hypocritical blamer in some way fails to treat the target of her blame as a moral equal.
 Other proposed explanations include the idea that standing in a moral community requires a reciprocal willingness to accept blame, a willingness that hypocrites lack.
 Patrick Todd argues that all and only those who are committed to the relevant norms possess the standing to blame, and hypocrites lack commitment in the relevant sense.
 Other philosophers reject the "No-hypocrisy" condition on standing altogether.
 Typically, these philosophers do not deny that sometimes the wrongness of hypocrisy can outweigh a would-be blamer's entitlement to blame others; but they will insist that this is not invariably the case, and some hypocrites do have standing to blame.
 R.A.
 Duff suggests that underlying the disagreement between these two views is a disagreement about the size and scope of moral community, while Kyle Fritz and Daniel Miller suggest that the rejection of the "No-hypocrisy" condition reflects a failure to distinguish between the right to blame and the value of blaming.